 Our teams continued to lean into the product development process and made improvements to the B2C mobile app and backend, all while exploring opportunities on the B2B side of the coin.
 Our dedicated product team collaborated with the Solarhood team to identify priorities on a weekly basis and make decisions together about what needed to be worked on at any given time.

-Generally, the first 8 weeks of the engagement were dedicated to improving the B2C experience.
-Specifically,
+Generally, the first 8 weeks of the engagement were dedicated to improving the B2C experience, which included:

 Enhancing on-boarding and post on-boarding flows, such as password reset

 Additional features determined by customer and client needs